batty211/smartlock-tuya/docs/next-session-notes.md

 - `video_request_realtime`: DP 63 Raw
 - `initiative_message`: DP 212 Raw

-## Suggested Next Implementation Plan
+## Suggested Next Testing Plan

-1. Revert or replace 3-second polling before release.
-2. Add a shared runtime state object/coordinator for this integration entry:
-   - online state
-   - request active state
+1. Restart Home Assistant and confirm the existing `Call Active` entity is provided again.
+2. Check the `Call Active` attributes:
-   - request expiration timestamp
+   - `diagnostic_status`
-   - last event payload
+   - `last_error`
-   - diagnostic status
+   - `report_log_error`
-3. Add Tuya Device Status Notification MQTT client support.
-4. On message:
-   - filter by `device_id`
+   - `doorbell`
-   - parse DP code/value
+   - `video_request_realtime`
-   - detect request event
+   - `photo_again`
-   - update coordinator state
+   - `initiative_message_decoded`
-   - call `async_write_ha_state()` on affected entities
-5. Add a fallback polling mode only if MQTT is unavailable:
-   - online: slow interval such as 60 seconds
-   - report logs: either manual/debug or slow fallback, not 3 seconds
-6. Update README:
+3. Confirm MQTT startup:
-   - Device Status Notification is required for realtime request detection
+   - If `diagnostic_status` is `push_connected`, Device Status Notification is connected.
-   - report logs are fallback/debug
-   - video services are only needed for stream/media, not doorbell event detection
+   - If `diagnostic_status` is `push_unavailable`, inspect `last_error`.
+4. Press the lock doorbell and confirm:
+   - `Call Active` turns on immediately or within the event path timing.
+   - The lock entity becomes available only while the device is online and the 90-second request window is active.
+   - `video_request_realtime` remains diagnostic only.
+5. If MQTT does not connect, use the diagnostic attributes/logs to decide whether the access-config endpoint needs a different service permission, UID, region, or request body.

 ## Things To Avoid